 We think a good vehicle for the tasks of education, advocacy and organizing required to learn, love and save real places could be a “watershed discipleship alliance.”
 This website is an initiation of that project.
 Please read our “Call for a Watershed Discipleship Alliance.”
 If you are interested in joining us, contact us.
 You can also join our “Coming into the Watershed” Facebook group for lively discussion and resource sharing.

-Now available is the new anthology publication: Watershed Discipleship: Reinhabiting Bioregional Faith and Practice, details here.
+- Read the 2016 anthology, Watershed Discipleship: Reinhabiting Bioregional Faith and Practice, details here.

 - Articles by Ched Myers: “A Watershed Moment” (Sojourners), or “From ‘Creation Care’ to ‘Watershed Discipleship’: Re-Placing Ecological Theology and Practice“ (Conrad Grebel Review)

 Video clips from the 2013 Bartimaeus Institute

 Coming into the Watershed: Permaculture, Ecoliteracy and Bioregional Discipleship.